 • pi+2(v4)=pi+1(v2)+pi+1(v2)2+ζi2·pi(v2)pi(v2)2·v2

-as you can see, this requires 4 evaluations of p_{i} at v, v, ω4v, ω4v.
+As you can see, this requires 4 evaluations of p_{i} at v, v, ω4v, ω4v.

-2 skippings with ω8 the generator of the 8-th roots of unity (such that ω82=ω4 and ω84=1):
+The FRI formula with 2 layers skipped with ω8 the generator of the 8-th roots of unity (such that ω82=ω4 and ω84=1):

 • pi+1(v2)=pi(v)+pi(v)2+ζi·pi(v)pi(v)2v